hitony7/landing-page/README.md

 #### Issues

 - Header image does disappear if the windows too small
-- Scaling on images are incorrect when windo is resize
+- Scaling on images are incorrect when window is resized